 Users are encouraged to review the features of a password manager and ensure that it meets their personal requirements and is compatible with the platforms on which they plan to use it.

 Some general recommendations when using any password manager:

 - Ensure that you select a very secure master password.
 If this password is compromised, an attacker could have access to all your other passwords.
 Use the passphrases guidelines above to create a passphrase that is secure and yet memorable.

-- Many password managers include a browser plugin that will allow you to autofill passwords on websites or autosave passwords as you input them.
+- Password managers, such as LastPass, include a browser plugin that will allow you to autofill passwords on websites or autosave passwords as you input them.
 If these plugins are used, they should be configured to auto-logout after a period of time so that you will need to enter your master password again.
 They should not be left unlocked indefinitely.